-- 1. The Subcommittee on Faculty Development and Welfare: - One representative from each Division, - The Director of Human Resources. - The Director of the Teaching and Learning Center - 2.
-The Faculty Evaluation Review Subcommittee on the subcommittee, and there will be one at-large member.
-At least two of the faculty appointed each year must be tenured.
-The At-Large member must come from a department not already represented.
+1. The Subcommittee on Faculty Development and Welfare:

+One representative from each Division,

+The Director of Human Resources.

+The Director of the Teaching and Learning Center

+2. The Faculty Evaluation Review Subcommittee

-The subcommittee shall consist of seven members.
-Each division will be represented
+The subcommittee shall consist of eight members.
+Each division will be represented on the subcommittee, plus one at-large faculty member and one Digital Portfolio Administrator as appointed by the Provost.
+Among senate-appointed members, no department may be represented more than once and at least four must hold tenure.